Te Wai Horotiu

 Kaitiaki II, 2009

-80 Queen Street
+80 Queen Street, corner of Shortland Street

-Kaitiaki II (guardian) is a sculpture cast in stainless steel, which represents a traditional anchor stone and stands guard at one of the most prominent intersections in the city centre.
+Kaitiaki II (guardian) is a sculpture cast in stainless steel which represents a traditional anchor stone and stands guard at one of the most prominent intersections in the city centre.

 3.